 Emily joined the Community Vision team in 2013.
 This Osceola native returned home after a productive career in Health & HR Management in Georgia.
 Her retirement plans were short-lived after she reconnected with fellow Osceola High School grad Donna Sines at a class reunion.
 Emily started as a part time Special Projects Manager offering staff support for CV initiatives and programs.
 She helped launch the Project OPEN program where her passion, enthusiasm and dedication have made it a wild success.
 With firm guidance and warm heart, the program continues to grow and thrive.
 In Emily’s private time, she enjoys spending time with her 2 adult daughters, 5 grandchildren, dear mother and precious Yorkie and resident stinker Bentley.

 With more than 25 years in employment services, Jackie has become an asset in achieving the community’s vision of having a employed workforce.
-Since joining our team in 2012, Jackie reenergizes underemployed and unemployed individuals with desirable job skills in our Word Ready program.
+Since joining our team in 2012, Jackie reenergizes underemployed and unemployed individuals with desirable job skills in our E2E Empowerment to Employment program.
 Jackie works with local organizations and establishes networks to ensure that individuals will not only get a job but work in their desired career field.
 Originally from Orlando Florida, when Jackie isn’t working she loves volunteering with foster youth, shelters and YMCA programs.

 Isaac began at Community Vision in February of 2016 as an Intern from Valencia College.
 He was officially welcomed aboard as our Bi-Lingual Part Time Operations Associate.
 Isaac graduated with his Associate in Arts degree from Valencia College, May of 2016 and will be starting at UCF fall term 2016.